Răzvan Lucescu: Return to PAOK

 After two years in Saudi Arabia, Lucescu returned to PAOK for a second term, signing a three-year contract with a salary of €1.7 million without including the bonuses and became the highest paid coach in the history of PAOK.
 In the Super League, PAOK finished second, 19 points behind the champion Olympiacos, which they, however, eliminated in the semi-finals of the Greek Cup to find PAOK for the fifth time in six years in a cup final, where they suffered a 1–0 defeat by Panathinaikos; there were many protests for refereeing against PAOK.
 In the Europa Conference League, he managed to reach the quarter-finals of the tournament, where he was eliminated by Marseille there were also protests against refereeing against PAOK.

-In the 2022–23 season, PAOK without the necessary transfer support charged to the team president Ivan Savvidis finished in fourth place in the league table, while in the cup, they reached the final, where they were defeated 2–0 by AEK Athens.
+In the 2022–23 season, PAOK without the necessary transfer support charged to the team president Ivan Savvidis finished in fourth place in the league table, while in the Cup, they reached the final, where they were defeated 2–0 by AEK Athens.
 The only notable thing about the season was the emergence of Greek wonder kids such as Giannis Konstantelias and Kostas Koulierakis.

 In the 2023–24 season, PAOK eliminated Beitar Jerusalem, Hajduk Split and Heart of Midlothian in succession to reach the UEFA Europa Conference League group stage.
 Then, in the group stage with Eintracht Frankfurt, Aberdeen and HJK, they finished first, qualifying for the round of 16, where they eliminated Dinamo Zagreb and made it to the quarter-finals.
 In the league, the double-header finished in first place in Super League however, they were forced to play in the play-offs with the six first teams of Super League.
-In the cup, PAOK successively eliminated Volos and Panserraikos they then advanced to the semi-finals, where they played Panathinaikos, and were eliminated after several refereeing error sat the expense of PAOK.
-However, they managed to win the championship under his leadership, after a dramatic away win against Aris Thessaloniki which was necessary to seal the title.
+In the cup, PAOK successively eliminated Volos and Panserraikos; they then advanced to the semi-finals, where they played Panathinaikos, and were eliminated.

+Al Sadd

+On 5 July 2026, Lucescu was appointed head coach of Qatar Stars League champions Al Sadd on a two-year contract until 2028.
+He succeeded Roberto Mancini, who left the club after one season.
+The appointment marked his return to club football in Qatar, having previously managed El Jaish during the 2012–13 season.

 Personal life

-Lucescu's father, Mircea, also coached the Romania national team and is one of the most decorated managers of all time.
+Lucescu's father, Mircea, also coached the Romania national team and Rapid București, and was one of the most decorated managers of all time.
+His wife Ana-Maria Lucescu is a literature books translator from Greek, and the translator among others, of Dimitris Lyacos' novel Until the Victim Becomes our Own into Romanian.